Our Methodology

 How often is the data updated?

-The CFPB complaint database updates on a rolling basis as complaints are filed and resolved.
-BBB records, state AG filings, and plan documents change at the source at different cadences.
-PlainWarranty refreshes its database periodically to incorporate the latest records.
-Because warranty plans, service fees, and coverage terms can change between refreshes, always verify current plan terms directly with the company before purchasing.
+BBB profiles, Trustpilot scores, state filings, and plan documents change at the source at different cadences.
+PlainWarranty refreshes its database periodically.
+Because plans, fees, and coverage can change between refreshes, always verify current terms directly with the company before purchasing.

 Is PlainWarranty legal advice?